waigitdas/Neo4j-Genealogy-PlugIns/HapMap/READMe.md

 The condensed HapMap data was provided by Jonny Perl and DNA Painter.
-GFG transformed this into the csv file genetmap.csv which is suitable for importing into Neo4j using this query:
+GFG transformed <a href="https://github.com/dnapainter/apis?fbclid=IwAR0tTmkifa0uK-gFJeDdjpc0GNmlIbVlgoYu6a3oOUfM-nINORjKQZ1WjvU" target="new"?their file</a> into the csv file genetmap.csv which is suitable for importing into Neo4j using this query:

 LOAD CSV WITH HEADERS FROM 'file:///genetmap.csv' as line FIELDTERMINATOR ',' create (c:cHapMap{chr:toInteger(line.chr),pos:toInteger(line.pos),cm:toFloat(line.cm)})